 If you are the owner of a property with a large or overgrown tree, it is important to minimise the risk of future claims by maintaining the tree properly.
 Where you are concerned with the damage which the roots of the tree could cause, it may be worth seeking advice from a tree specialist.

-If you are currently in dispute with your neighbour over a tree or any other nuisance, speak to our specialist dispute resolution team today.
+If you are currently in dispute with your neighbour over a tree that is causing you nuisance, speak to our specialist property dispute resolution team today.